pyeventsourcing/eventsourcing/docs/topics/features.rst

 test cases, etc. They are well factored, relatively simple, and can be easily extended for your own purposes.
 If you wanted to create a domain model that is entirely stand-alone (recommended by purists for maximum longevity), you might start by copying the library classes.

-**Synchronous publish-subscribe mechanism** — propagates events from publishers to subscribers.
-Stable and deterministic, with handlers called in the order they are registered, and with which calls to publish events do not return until all event subscribers have returned.
-In general, subscribers are policies of the application, which may execute further commands whenever a particular kind of event is received.
-Publishers of domain events are typically methods of domain entities.

 **Worked examples** — a simple worked example application with an example entity class, with example domain events, an example factory method, an example mutator function,